bkil/haxe-mapcount/README.md

 # haxe-mapcount

-This is a hello-world complexity example to investigate generated code
+This is a hello-world complexity example to investigate generated code.

+It could probably be minimized by additional options for stripping debug/trace calls.